anenadic/regex-novice-biology/episodes/05-capture-groups.md

 ::: callout

-## A Note About Capture Group References
+## A Note About Capturing Group References

 Here we are using the `\1`, `\2`  notation for referencing captured groups, but you will often see `$1`, `$2` etc used instead.